Preventing Hair Loss

 Ask your dermatologist or primary care doctor for hair loss treatments to prevent you from losing it all.

-However, both men and women can integrate a variety of good habits in their daily routine to help to prevent hair loss.
+However, both men and women can integrate a variety of good habits into their daily routine to help to prevent hair loss.

 For a better understanding of how you can take care of your hair so you don’t lose it, here’s a list of the top 5 tips for preventing hair loss.